Complete Guide for PMP Project Description

 As a matter of fact, PMP candidates failed the PMI audit process primarily because the PMP project description does not meet what the PMI audit committee is looking for.

-Personally, I failed the audit once too, so I understand the struggle that many of you are going through.
+Personally, I failed the audit once, too, so I understand the struggle that many of you are going through.
 I assume you are here most likely because either you have failed the audit or you are applying for the first time and looking for guidance.

 My goal here is to provide a comprehensive and up-to-date guide to help you complete the PMP project description properly and share my experience and lessons learned from helping other students.